miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

 ## Enabling LSP Servers in Nvim

-Now that we have installed the required plugins and LSP servers we have to enable them.
+Now that we have installed the required plugins and LSP servers, we have to enable them.
-For this we are using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
-The easiest way to setup a language server (pyright in this example) is by adding `require'lspconfig'.pyright.setup{}` in the configuration file.
-However, nvim-lspconfig does not automatically setup any keybindings or autocompletion.
-These can be setup in the `on_attach` and `capabilities` functions respectively.
-In the snippet below I am creating a local function for `on_attach` and `capabilities` which can be reused for each language server configuration.
-In the `on_attach` function I am setting up keybinds which will be enabled whenever nvim detects a filetype with an active LSP server.
-For the `capabilities` function I am calling the plugin [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp), which provides autocompletion.
+For this, we are using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
+The easiest way to set up a language server (pyright in this example) is by adding `require'lspconfig'.pyright.setup{}` in the configuration file.
+However, nvim-lspconfig does not automatically set up any keybindings or autocompletion.
+These can be setup in the `on_attach` and `capabilities` functions, respectively.
+In the snippet below, I am creating a local function for `on_attach` and `capabilities` which can be reused for each language server configuration.
+In the `on_attach` function, I am setting up key binds which will be enabled whenever nvim detects a file type with an active LSP server.
+For the `capabilities` function, I am calling the plugin [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp), which provides autocompletion.

 ```lua